Strong winds topple over several trees as storm moves into the Central Valley

-Other North Valley residents also had items in their backyards thrown around.
-Merced resident Glo Marie said the wind blew down her sheds and table.
+"When he lost traction, he went off to the left and hit the dirt embankment which has a little bit of a slope to it and it appears the slope along with his speed just caused the vehicle to overturn," said Sgt.
+Ryan Murakoshi of the California Highway Patrol.

-Wind gusts also wreaked havoc in western Fresno County.
-Diane Ruiz shared photos of trees that had toppled over a car and a roadway in Firebaugh.
+The truck landed upright, but it's roof caved in, most of its windows broke, and a little girl suffered minor injuries.

-Fresno County public work crews cleared a tree off Dakota Avenue near Thompson Avenue on Wednesday morning.
+Fresno County crews cleared Dakota Avenue near Thompson where they found a crash and a tree on the road.

-Officials said downed trees have become fairly common over the last ten days.
+"When we got here, the tree was down," said Richard Cuevas, as he worked on the Fresno County roads crew.
+"We were on the back side of it.
+Truck was in the ditch."

-Another fell in the Tower District landing brushed up against a car parked on the street.
+They cleared everything up in short order, but downed trees have become fairly common over the last 10 days.

-The major storm is just moving into Central California, meaning it will bring more winds and rainfall to the area over the next few days.
+One fell in the Tower District, another in a county island in east central Fresno.

 Strong winds topple over several trees as storm moves into the Central Valley